Lermex/alpmestan.com/posts/2014-06-18-testing-attoparsec-parsers-with-hspec.markdown

 tags: haskell, testing, attoparsec, hspec
 ---

 Almost all haskellers end up, some day, having to write a parser.
 But then, that's not really a problem because writing parsers in Haskell isn't really annoying, like it tends to be elsewhere.
-Of special interest to us is [attoparsec](http://hackage.haskell.org/package/attoparsec), a **very fast** parser generator library.
+Of special interest to us is [attoparsec](http://hackage.haskell.org/package/attoparsec), a **very fast** parser combinator library.
 It lets you combine small, simple parsers to express how data should be extracted from that specific format you're working with.

 # Getting our feet wet with attoparsec